cassgvp/WIN-Open-Neuroimaging-Community/index.md

 description: "Summary: Find out who we are, our aims for the community and how to get involved!"
 ---

+# Focus on writing good documentation
+{: .fs-9 }

+Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+{: .fs-6 .fw-300 }

+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

 Thank you for visiting the WIN Open Neuroimaging Community project repository.

-**This is the index.md**

 This page is a hub to give you some information about the Community and our Open Science Ambassadors.
 Jump straight to one of the sections below, or scroll down to find out more.